koverholt/auto-deploy-rstudio-connect/README.md

 ### `upload_and_deploy.sh` deployment script

-Script that deploys updates to the application when invoked from the CI job.
+Script that deploys updates of the application to RStudio Connect when invoked from the CI job.